AurovindSri/DS-677-Project/CNN/README.md

-#Files and Contents:
--The best batch size, learning rate (LR), and dropout probability are determined through a systematic hyperparameter tuning process.
-A predefined hyperparameter space is created, combining all possible configurations of these parameters.
-For each configuration, the model is trained and evaluated on the validation set, tracking the weighted F1 score.
-The configuration with the highest validation F1 score is selected as the best.
+"# Deep Learning Experiments

+This repository contains code and experiments for systematically tuning hyperparameters in deep learning models.
+The experiments focus on determining the best configurations for batch size, learning rate (LR), and dropout probability through hyperparameter tuning.
+The process involves:

+1. Creating a predefined hyperparameter space combining all possible configurations.
+2. Training and evaluating each configuration on the validation set.
+3. Selecting the configuration with the highest validation weighted F1 score as the best.

 This approach ensures optimal balance between training stability, model generalization, and regularization effects.

-#DeepLearning_No_dropout.ipynb:
--1.The baseline model, with no dropout, with batch size 128 and LR 0.0005 is in the first cell of the file.
-2.In the second cell the code is for Horizontal flipping 0.5; batch size=128, LR=0.0005.
-3.In the third cell the code is for Horizontal flip 0.5, Mixup 0.5; Batch-128, LR-0.0005.
-4.In the fourth cell the code is for Horizontal Flipping 1.0 and Mixup 0.5; batch size 128, LR 0.001.
-5.In the fifth cell the code is for Horizontal flipping (1.0), batch size of 64, LR of 0.0005.
-6.In the sixth cell the code is for Horizontal Flipping 0.5 + Mixup 0.2: Batch size: 64, LR: 0.0005.
+---

+## Files and Contents

+### \`DeepLearning_No_dropout.ipynb\`
+This notebook contains baseline and augmented model experiments with no dropout applied.
+The following configurations are implemented:

+1. **Cell 1:** Baseline model with:
+   - Batch size: 128
+   - Learning rate (LR): 0.0005

+2. **Cell 2:** Horizontal flipping with a probability of 0.5:
+   - Batch size: 128
+   - LR: 0.0005

+3. **Cell 3:** Horizontal flipping (0.5) + Mixup (0.5):
+   - Batch size: 128
+   - LR: 0.0005

+4. **Cell 4:** Horizontal flipping (1.0) + Mixup (0.5):
+   - Batch size: 128
+   - LR: 0.001

+5. **Cell 5:** Horizontal flipping (1.0):
+   - Batch size: 64
+   - LR: 0.0005

+6. **Cell 6:** Horizontal flipping (0.5) + Mixup (0.2):
+   - Batch size: 64
+   - LR: 0.0005

-7.In the last cell the code is for the data of both original and flipped images.
+7. **Cell 7 (Last Cell):** Training with both original and flipped images.

-DeepLearning_dropout.ipynb:
+---

+### \`DeepLearning_dropout.ipynb\`
-In this file the code demonstrates the effect of dropout in fully connected layers of a deep learning model with batch size 128 and LR of 0.001.
+This notebook demonstrates the effects of dropout applied in the fully connected layers of a deep learning model.
+The configuration used is:

-CNN_dropout_in_convolution_and_fcs.ipynb:
+- Batch size: 128
+- LR: 0.001

+---

+### \`CNN_dropout_in_convolution_and_fcs.ipynb\`
-In this file the code implements and experiments with dropout in convolutional layers and fully connected layers in a CNN architecture with batch size 128, and LR 0.001.
+This notebook implements dropout in both convolutional and fully connected layers of a CNN architecture.
+The configuration used is:

+- Batch size: 128
+- LR: 0.001

+---

+## Usage
+- Clone this repository: \`git clone <repository-url>\`
+- Navigate to the project directory.
+- Open the notebooks in a Jupyter Notebook or any compatible environment to explore the code and results.

+## Contributions
+Feel free to contribute to this repository by suggesting new ideas, fixing issues, or improving the documentation.

+---

+## License
+This project is licensed under the [MIT License](LICENSE).

+---

+For further details or questions, please contact the project maintainer." > README.md